Pete1230z/C867-Applications-Project/README.md

 Note: There must be a total of six source code files.

-C.  Define an enumerated data type DegreeProgram for the degree programs containing the data type values SECURITY, NETWORK, and SOFTWARE.
+C.  Define an enumerated data type DegreeProgram for the degree programs containing the data type values SECURITY, NETWORK, and SOFTWARE. -- COMPLETED

 Note: This information should be included in the degree.h file.